 Everyone loves a festive bite!
 There are plenty of ways to jazz up your buffet treats to make them that little bit special.
-Christmas-shaped cutters are always handy to have when it comes to making these nibbles, you could make sandwiches and cut them into star shapes, you could make biscuits, colour them green and cut them into Christmas trees – let your imagination run wild!
-Christmas bites are there to have fun with, so get the kids involved and get cooking.
+Christmas-shaped cutters are always handy to have when it comes to making these nibbles, you could make sandwiches and cut them into star shapes, you could make Christmas biscuits, colour them green and cut them into Christmas trees – let your imagination run wild!

 * If you fancy something with a kick our spicy chicken wings recipe will be right up your street.
 They only take 25 mins to cook and wings are the cheapest cut to buy.

-* Who doesn’t love a naughty serving of Southern fried chicken? (pictured) You don’t need to head to the nearest takeaway though, just try our easy recipe.
+* Who doesn't love a naughty serving of Southern fried chicken You don't need to head to the nearest takeaway though, just try our easy recipe.

 * Chicken dippers are ideal for children (and big kids too!).
 Serve with lots of different sauces and watch them disappear.